wso2/docs-ei/en/streaming-integrator/docs/admin/scalable-ha-deployment.md

 #Scalable High Availability (HA) Deployment

 Scalable high availability deployment predominantly focused on scaling the system according to the load or the TPS of the system.
-This is achieved With the help of horizontal scalability.
+This is achieved with the help of horizontal scalability.

 Streaming Integration underneath uses siddhi as the streaming language.
 In siddhi one can write siddhi logic in a stateless and stateful way.